agi-brain/xuance/docs/source/documents/usage/new_envs.rst

     REGISTRY_ENV[configs.env_name] = MyNewEnv

-Step 4: Make the Your Environment and Run it with XuanCe
+Step 4: Make Your Environment and Run it with XuanCe
 -------------------------------------------------------------

-You can now directly make your environment and run it with XuanCe's algorithms.
+You can now make your environment and run it directly with XuanCe's algorithms.

 Here is the example of DDPG algorithm: